Friday, October 25, 2024

 By 11:15, after taking several minutes out to take photographs, I reached Green Lakes where in the shadier spots, the snow was about two inches deep.
 Further around the lakes in the direction of Broken Top, the snow would be up to four inches in places, nothing to worry about even wearing trail runners.
 But thank goodness for sunglasses or I would have gone snow blind.

 I spent a few minutes kicking around Green Lakes, walking down to the point on the biggest lake and then walking the lakeshore back south before cutting across to the smaller lake.
-I skirted the smaller lake and then intercepted the Broken Top trail which I took south and east.
+I skirted the smaller lake and then intercepted the Broken Top trail which I took south and east, back in the direction of Mt.
+Bachelor.

 South Sister at Green Lakes